Gene Melchiorre

 Eugene "Squeaky" Melchiorre (August 10, 1927 – September 27, 2019) was an American basketball player.
-He was drafted by the Baltimore Bullets and was the first overall pick in the 1951 NBA draft.
+A point guard, he was drafted by the Baltimore Bullets and was the first overall pick in the 1951 NBA draft.
 Melchiorre never played an NBA game due to his lifetime ban from the league for point shaving when he was a college player.

 Early life

 He was the fifth of six children born in Highland Park, Illinois, to a gardener who moved his family there from Joliet in 1936.
 Though short in stature and having pigeon toes, Melchiorre excelled in nearly ever sport he tried.
 He was a starting wingback on the Highland Park football team, a basketball player, a baseball player, a tennis player and, in his later years, a golfer.
 After joining the Army, Melchiorre joined the basketball team at Fort Sheridan, known as the Ramblers, that won 58 out of 63 games during his two-year tour (1945–47).